Things to do in The Coromandel

 11. Hot Water Beach

 I think I’d be in some hot water if I didn’t mention this spot, right?
-It’s an obligation to do so, but can I be real with you guys (ha, sorry, you have no choice, I’m always real!)?

-Hot Water Beach promises a cool experience where you can dig a little hole in the beach and make your own hot water pool right there!
+Hot Water Beach promises a cool experience where you can dig a hole in the beach and make your own hot water pool right there!
 They even rent shovels on the beach to assist you in digging.

 The Coromandel Hot Water beach